hoverbike1/TOTK-Mods-collection/README.md

 </br>**BEWARE!** On version 1.5.4 or higher, use with **Dynamic FPS - 20/30/45/60FPS**.
 </br>**BEWARE!** On version 1.5.3 or below, use with **20fps/30fps/60fps Static**.

+- FPS - **Dynamic FPS - 1920x1080 / 2560x1400 / 3840x2160 / 5120x2880 Resolution:** Configuration files for DynamicFPS 1.5.5 or newer.
+Use only one of the options with DynamicFPS 1.5.5.
+You can edit the .ini file inside to whatever resolution you want!

 - FPS - **Dynamic FPS - 20/30/45/60FPS:** Configuration files for DynamicFPS 1.5.4 or newer.
 Use only one of the options with DynamicFPS 1.5.4.
-You can edit the .ini file inside to whathever FPS you want! :D (may cause issues bellow 20fps and above 60fps)
+You can edit the .ini file inside to whathever FPS you want! (may cause issues below 20fps and above 60fps)
 </br>*Why use the 30fps mod?* : The game locks to 20 fps if your framerate is anything lower than 30, the mod corrects this.

 - FPS - **20fps/30fps/60fps Static:** Changes the game's framerate lock.
 Use with DynamicFPS 1.5.3 or bellow.